sunnydigital/biorxiv-API-metadata-scraper/README.md

 # biorxiv-API-metadata-scraper
-Scraper for bioRxiv to obtain metadata relevant to licensing for all articles, and the metadata themselves from the publicly-available API on bioRxiv
+Scraper for bioRxiv to obtain metadata relevant to licensing for all articles, and the metadata themselves from the publicly-available API on BioRxiv, i.e. the licenses and URLs of all preprints on BioRxiv

 ![](assets/BioRxiv_logo.png)